StoneCypher/twilierl/README.md

 twilierl
 ========

 Twilierl is a Twilio client for erlang.
-Send SMSes from your REPL for a penny.
+Send SMSes from your REPL for [a couple cents](https://www.twilio.com/sms/pricing).
 Woo.

 So far it only does SMS sending.
 No MMS, no media messages, no calls, etc, yet.